-Ms Ailsa C Holland Archives Department, Library Building University College Dublin Belfield, Dublin 4
+Ms Ailsa C Holland UCD School of History & Archives, Library Building University College Dublin Belfield, Dublin 4

-Applications from overseas graduates should be made before $1^{\,\rm st}$ May of the year of entry.
+Applications from overseas graduates should be made before 1st May of the year of entry.

 Australian Studies

 The MA involves a full-time one-year interdisciplinary programme in Australian Studies with coursework over two semesters and a minor thesis related to the area of one of the courses taken.